 What happens after training?

-Please note: Only women skaters are permitted on teams under WFTDA regulations, but both men and women can be referees.
+Please note: Only women and gender neutral skaters are permitted on teams under WFTDA regulations, but anyone of any gender can be a referee.

 We hold 2-3 practices a week in Alliston, with frequent scrimmages and bouts, both home and away.

-Regular league dues are $50 per month, and Regular Skater Insurance coverage costs $50 for the calendar year (or $30 for the remainder of the year, if purchased after July 1).
+Regular league dues are $50 per month, and Regular Skater Insurance coverage costs $50 for the calendar year (or $30 for the last half of the year, if purchased after July 1).